microsoft/IoT-For-Beginners/4-manufacturing/lessons/2-check-fruit-from-device/wio-terminal-camera.md

 1. The ArduCam library isn't available as an Arduino library that can be installed from the `platformio.ini` file.
 Instead it will need to be installed from source from their GitHub page.
 You can get this by either:

     * Cloning the repo from [https://github.com/ArduCAM/Arduino.git](https://github.com/ArduCAM/Arduino.git)
-    * Heading to the repo on GitHub at [github.com/ArduCAM/Arduino](https://github.com/ArduCAM/Arduino) and downloading the code as a zip from from the **Code** button
+    * Heading to the repo on GitHub at [github.com/ArduCAM/Arduino](https://github.com/ArduCAM/Arduino) and downloading the code as a zip from the **Code** button

 1. You only need the `ArduCAM` folder from this code.
 Copy the entire folder into the `lib` folder in your project.